TrustPoint-Project/trustpoint/docs/source/test_plan/features_to_be_tested.rst

-This chapter lists all needed requirements of TrustPoint, e.g. creating certificates.
+This chapter lists all needed requirements of Trustpoint, e.g. creating certificates.
 These requirements are now front-end requirements as well as user experience.
 This is also the main difference between chapter :ref:`test-items-functions` and this chapter.
-The `table of all actors <TrustPoint-Actors-Table>`_ is still used though.
+The `table of all actors <Trustpoint-Actors-Table>`_ is still used though.

 .. csv-table:: Features To Be Tested
    :header: "Name (Identifier)", "Title", "Description", "Component(s)", "Importance"